PIC4SeR/Social-Nav-Metrics-Matching/README.md

 ## Roadmap

-- Goal 0:
+- **Goal 0**:
    - Setting up data structure to import evaluation metrics data in np arrays (done)
    - Labels assigned to each experiment according to the assumptions (done)
    - Plotting utils to start showing bar plots, also with standard deviation (in progress)

-- Goal 1 (not started): Investigate overall correlation between quantitative and qualitative metrics.
+- **Goal 1** (Work in Progress): Investigate overall correlation between quantitative and qualitative metrics.
   - 1.1: Discretize quantitative metrics in 1-5 score range and plot the histogram for each experiment to compare with qualitative results
   - 1.2: Cluster the experiments in the 3 expected clusters (based on assigned labels) and compare the results obtained using QM space and HM space

-- Goal 2 (not started): Single metrics feature matching.
+- **Goal 2** (not started): Single metrics feature matching.
 Which aspect of human evaluation is missing in the existing quantitative metrics?
-  - Output: table of regression score matching
+  - **Output**: table of regression score matching
+  - 2.1.
+ANOVA (variance analysis).
+Helps to verify whether the differences in the metric produce significant differences in the rating.
+	- 2.2.
+Analysis of correlation between each metric and rating (average values) (Spearman and/or Kendall).
+	- 2.3.
+Optionally, to model the relation between metric and rating, ordinal regression

-- Goal 3 (not started): Which are better to classify correctly the experiment?
+- **Goal 3**(not started): Which are better to classify correctly the experiment?
 Train a classifier to predict the goodness of the experiment based on assigned labels using both QM and HM features.
+Decision trees and many others, and applying explanability methods to know the "relevance" of each metric

 ## Current state of works
-- Goal 0:
-  - Setting up data structure to import evaluation metrics data in np arrays (done)
+- Goal 0 (done): Setting up data structure to import evaluation metrics data in np arrays
-  - Labels assigned to each experiment according to the assumptions (done)
-  - Plotting utils to start showing bar plots, also with standard deviation (in progress)
--
+- Goal 1 (quite done): Investigate overall correlation between quantitative and qualitative metrics.
+We set up plots for direct comparison of average results from survey and quantitative lab data.
+Then, we use K-means clustering to compare the category assigned to each epxeriment based on QM features os Survey HM features.

-## Installation
+## Installation [TODO]
 [Explanation on how to install the project goes here]

 Always use ```pipreqs``` to generate the requirements.txt file.